 Europe has a lot of exotic places the avid traveler would love to visit.
 From the more popular cities like Amsterdam and Paris to more exotic vacation destinations like Santorini and Venice; there is no doubt that Europe boast of features that would make any traveler excited.
 If you plan on visiting these some of these beautiful countries, you will need a Schengen visa.
 Imagine having one visa that allows you to visit up to 26 countries in Europe?
 That’s the power of a Schengen visa; it allows you a short stay to visit up to 26 countries in the Schengen area of Europe.
 The countries in Schengen area are Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 These countries have no border controls between them.

-There are basically 3 different types of Schengen visas namely; Uniform Schengen visa, Limited territorial validity visas, and National visas.
-There are also visas for tourists, business, students, workers and for transit.
+There are basically 3 different types of Schengen visas namely; Uniform Schengen, Limited territorial validity, and National visas.
+There are also tourists, business, students, workers transit visas.

 Uniform Schengen Visa

-This visa allows you travel through the international airport of a Schengen state but doesn’t allow you enter the Schengen Country Area.
-Say for example, you’re travelling from Nigeria to Canada but have a stopover flight in Germany, the airport transit visa is mandatory for that stop over.
+This allows you travel through the international airport of a Schengen state but doesn’t allow you enter the Schengen Country Area.
+Say for example, you’re traveling from Nigeria to Canada but have a stopover flight in Germany, the airport transit visa is mandatory for that stop over.

-This visa allows you stay in one or more Schengen states for a time dependant on the visa validity.
-If you will be travelling a lot and not only in one Schengen country it’s recommendable to fill in the “multiple entry” gap in the application form.
+This allows you stay in one or more Schengen states for a time dependent on the visa validity.
+If you will be traveling a lot and not only in one Schengen country it’s recommendable to fill in the “multiple entry” gap in the application form.
 This way you will be able to enter and leave Schengen Zone as you please for the amount of time allowed on your visa.

 Short-term visa (Business)

 If you’re travelling with the sole purpose of doing business within the Schengen zone, you can apply for a short-term Schengen visa under “business” specification.
-Just like the tourist visa, if you will be travelling to more than one country within the Schengen zone fill in the “multiple entry” gap in the application form.
+Just like for tourists, if you will be travelling to more than one country within the Schengen zone fill in the “multiple entry” gap in the application form.

 This particular category, according to your purpose of the travel can be obtained different forms as follows: